Raising Cain: Production

 During production on The Bonfire of the Vanities, Brian De Palma toyed around with the idea of a suspense movie set on a playground.
 He was concerned however, that returning to the suspense genre was dangerous for him as it could be regarded as a step backward in his career.
-Part of the plot's inception came from de Palma's own experience having a relationship with a married woman; while watching her sleep, he wondered what would happen if he did not wake her.
+Part of the plot's inception came from De Palma's own experience having a relationship with a married woman; while watching her sleep, he wondered what would happen if he did not wake her in time for her to return to her husband.

 Originally titled Father's Day, Raising Cain was the director's first in the suspense/thriller genre in almost a decade; the prior was 1984's Body Double.
-The role of the five characters, or personalities (Carter, Cain, Dr. Nix, Josh, and Margo) went to John Lithgow, who had previously worked with De Palma in Obsession and Blow Out.
+The role of the five characters, or personalities (Dr. Carter Nix, Cain, Dr. Carter Nix Sr., Josh, and Margo) went to John Lithgow, who had previously worked with De Palma in Obsession and Blow Out.

-Production took place in southern San Francisco Peninsula, California communities of Mountain View, Los Altos, Palo Alto, Menlo Park, and Woodside.
+Production took place in southern San Francisco Peninsula communities of Mountain View, Los Altos, Palo Alto, Menlo Park, and Woodside.
 Locations included Stanford Shopping Center, the old Stanford Children's Hospital, and Mountain View City Hall, as well as the Legion of Honor Museum in San Francisco.
 The film's director Brian De Palma and producer Gale Anne Hurd were married and living in Woodside at the time.
 De Palma explained, "Gale was pregnant, and I wanted to do a movie that I could do very simply and that was close to home."

-Principal photography began on October 24, 1991.
-Production was completed on December 16, 1991.
+Principal photography began on October 23, 1991.
+Production was completed on December 18, 1991.